-December 31,
+December 31

-2013 2012
+2014 2013

 Homebuilding:

 Other term debt:

-Capital lease obligations due in monthly installments through 2014 (a) \$ 11 5 \$ 757
+Capital lease obligations due in monthly installments through 2014 (a) \$ 115

-Senior notes (b) \$599,07 5 \$598,988
+Senior notes (b) \$ 599,166 \$ 599,075

 Mortgage Banking:

-Master repurchase agreement (c)
+Master repurchase agreement (c) \$ \$

-- (a) The capital lease obligation has a fixed interest rate of 13.0% and is collateralized by buildings and equipment with a net book value of approximately \$47 and \$309 at December 31, 2013 and 2012, respectively.
-The capital lease terminates in March 2014.
-Future lease payments in 2014 total \$117, \$2 of which represents interest. - (b) On September 10, 2012, NVR completed an offering for \$600,000 of Senior Notes under a shelf registration statement filed on September 5, 2012 with the Securities and Exchange Commission (the "SEC").
+- (a) The capital lease ended in March 2014.
+The capital lease obligation had a fixed interest rate of 13.0% and was collateralized by buildings and equipment with a net book value of approximately \$47 at December 31, 2013. - (b) On September 10, 2012, NVR completed an offering for \$600,000 of Senior Notes under a shelf registration statement filed on September 5, 2012 with the Securities and Exchange Commission (the "SEC").
 The Senior Notes were issued at a discount to yield 3.97% and have been reflected net of the unamortized discount in the accompanying consolidated balance sheet.
 The offering of the Senior Notes resulted in aggregate net proceeds of approximately \$593,900, after deducting underwriting discounts and other offering expenses.
-The Senior Notes mature on September 15, 2022 and bear interest at 3.95%, payable semi-annually in arrears on March 15 and September 15, commencing on March 15, 2013.
-The Senior Notes are senior unsecured obligations and rank equally in right of payment with any of NVR's existing and future unsecured senior indebtedness, will rank senior in right of payment to any of NVR's future indebtedness that is by its terms expressly subordinated to the Senior Notes and will be effectively subordinated to any of NVR's existing and future secured indebtedness to the extent of the value of the collateral securing such indebtedness.
-The indenture governing the Senior Notes has, among other items, and subject to certain exceptions, covenants that restrict the Company's ability to create, incur, assume or guarantee secured debt, enter into sale and leaseback transactions and conditions related to mergers and/or the sale of assets.
+The Senior Notes mature on September 15, 2022 and bear interest at 3.95%, payable semi-annually in arrears on March 15 and September 15.
+The Senior Notes are senior unsecured obligations and rank equally in right of payment with any of NVR's existing and future unsecured senior indebtedness, will rank senior in right of payment to any of NVR's future indebtedness that is by its terms expressly subordinated to the Senior Notes and will be effectively subordinated to any of NVR's existing and future secured indebtedness.
+The indenture governing the Senior Notes has, among other items, and subject to certain exceptions, covenants that restrict the Company's ability to create, incur, assume or guarantee secured debt, enter into sale and leaseback transactions and conditions related to mergers and/or the sale of assets. - (c) On July 30, 2014, NVRM renewed and amended its revolving mortgage repurchase agreement with U.S. Bank National Association (the "Repurchase Agreement").
+The purpose of the Repurchase Agreement is to finance the origination of mortgage loans by NVRM.
+The Repurchase Agreement provides for loan purchases up to \$25,000, subject to certain sub limits.
+The Repurchase Agreement expires on July 29, 2015.